xecrets/xecrets-cli/sdk-docs/Xecrets.File.Sdk.Abstractions.md

 ## IXfApi.IsSdkCompatibleWith(Version) Method

 Determine if the consumer, using this version of the SDK and the provided [cliApiVersion](Xecrets.File.Sdk.Abstractions.md#Xecrets.File.Sdk.Abstractions.IXfApi.IsSdkCompatibleWith(System.Version).cliApiVersion 'Xecrets.File.Sdk.Abstractions.IXfApi.IsSdkCompatibleWith(System.Version).cliApiVersion')
-version are compatible, i.e. if the caller having a CLI of the given version can use this version of the
+version are compatible, i.e. if the caller having a command line tool of the given version can use this
-SDK.
+version of the SDK.

 ```csharp
 bool IsSdkCompatibleWith(System.Version cliApiVersion);